andremichelle/xbm-editor/README.md

 # XBM Editor
+## Planned Features
 * Any number of sprites
+* Any size for each sprite + name
-* Any number of frames each sprites
+* Any number of frames each sprites for states / animations
 * Any integer zoom 2x, 3x, 4x,...
-* 100% animated preview (forwards, alternate)
+* 100% zoom, animated preview (forwards, alternate, one-shot, ...)
-* Any size for each sprite + name

-# typescript / sass
-template repository for my typescript projects
+## BUILD
 Make sure to have sass installed and run in the console:

     sass sass/main.sass:bin/main.css --watch